 Kim Osowski is a Licensed Independent Clinical Social Worker who joined Center for Psychiatric Care in 1997.
 Kim received her undergraduate degree and Master of Social Work from the University of North Dakota.
 She has more than 20 years of experience providing therapy and diagnostic evaluations for children, adolescents, and adults.
 Kim provides individual, couples, family, and group therapy.
 She also specializes in a technique called Eye Movement Desensitization Reprocessing (EMDR), which is a form of therapy that helps individuals cope with Post-Traumatic Stress Disorder (PTSD).
 Kim utilizes psychodynamic, cognitive behavioral, and strengths-based approaches to therapy.
 She provides insight-oriented therapy with emphasis on utilizing positive coping skills, improving social functioning, and communication skills.
 Kim sees patients in Grand Forks and also provides services to rural communities via tele-therapy.
 She is currently accepting new patients.

 Bonnie Peterson, LICSW

 Bonnie Peterson is a Licensed Independent Clinical Social Worker who joined the Center for Psychiatric Care in 1996.
 She received her Master of Social Work degree from the University of North Dakota and has more than 21 years of experience in the areas of psychotherapy, clinical supervision, and training in the mental health field.
 Bonnie is the executive vice president of the Center for Psychiatric Care.
 She is the recipient of the 2008 Athena Leadership Award.
 Bonnie provides individual, couples, and group psychotherapy to adolescents and adults at CPC.
-She sees patients in Grand Forks and is currently accepting new patients.
+She is currently accepting new patients.